C. M. Ramsburg

 Basics of Chinese Astrology

 Today we will learn the basics of Chinese Astrology!
 Chinese Astrology dates back to the 5th Century BCE.
 The Chinese use a lunar calendar to calculate a 60-year cycle with 12 rotating Zodiac animals and 5 rotating elements.
 Below we will delve into the origins of Chinese Astrology and the animal signs and elements that go with it!

-Welcome to #Ramstrology, the astrology blog written by Aries Ram, C. M. Ramsburg!
-Ramstrology delves into various #Zodiac systems to highlight their diverse cultural influences.
-In this blog series, you'll learn the basic principles of astrology that are found in my #YA Urban Fantasy, RAIN OF THE REIGN.
+Welcome to Ramstrology, the astrology blog written by Aries Ram, C. M. Ramsburg!
+Ramstrology delves into various Zodiac systems to highlight their diverse cultural influences.
+In this blog series, you'll learn the basic principles of astrology that are found in my YA Fantasy, SON OF THE SUN.

 History of the Chinese Zodiac

 Chinese Astrology was born around the 5th Century BCE and was officially recognized by the Han Dynasty around 200 BCE.
 The Chinese use a lunar calendar to calculate a 60-year cycle with 12 rotating Zodiac animals and 5 rotating elements (12x5=60).
 Chinese Astrology has two components: the Celestial Stem and the Terrestrial Branch.
 The Zodiac was used to keep track of time.
 Each of the 12 animal signs represent a year in a 12-year cycle, a day in a 12-day cycle, and 2 hours of the 24-hour day.
 The Chinese lunar calendar follows the cycles of the moon and implements the principle of yinandyang.
 To this day, the animal of the year is celebrated during the Chinese New Year.
 Everyone is assigned an animal sign and element at birth.
 Below you will find which sign and element correspond to your birth and their meanings!

 What Animal Sign are You in the Chinese Zodiac?